rudrigosilva/rudrigosilva/README.md

-- 🖖 Hi, I’m @rudrigosilva
+- Hi, I’m @rudrigosilva
-- 👀 I’m interested in web development and data science
+- I’m interested in web development and data science
-- 🌱 I’m currently learning JavaScript and about Nosql data bases
+- I’m currently learning JavaScript and about Nosql data bases
-- 💞️ I’m looking to collaborate on web development
+- I’m looking to collaborate on web development
-- 📫 You can find me on Instagram how @unitdrigo
+- You can find me on Instagram how @rudrigo_silva

 <!---
 rudrigosilva/rudrigosilva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.